Blue Cat Audio - Software Made by Musicians for Musicians

 The final stage of this plug-in is a brick wall limiter / soft clipper to avoid hard clipping at the output of your host software.
 A common practice is to use a slow-attack compression stage and then apply the brick wall limiter for harder limiting on remaining transients.

-The pink meter on the left of the output level meter shows the amount of limiting applied.
+The blue meter on the left of the output level meter shows the amount of limiting applied.
 The range of this meter is 60 dB.

 You can also set the release time to zero.
 In this case the limiter produces saturation.
 You can adjust the saturation softness using the Hard-Soft knob.